Jonas1312/dice-coefficient-scale-sensitivity-pitfall/README.md

 Where $|Y|$ is the ground truth and $|\hat{Y}|$ the estimate or prediction.

-Let's name $r$ the number of pixels removed by the estimate, that is the number of false negatives FN:
+Let's name $r$ as the number of pixels removed by the estimate, that is the number of false negatives FN:

 $$|Y\cap \hat{Y}| = |Y| - r, \quad r\in[0, |Y|]$$